 Why would a provider reject your correction?

 Your doctor might not agree with the changes you are requesting.
-For instance, a patient might want his/her provider to remove sensitive information about drug or alcohol use.
-But a doctor will likely want to keep this information in the patient’s record because it’s directly related to a patient’s health and well-being.
+For instance, if you ask your doctor to remove sensitive information about drug or alcohol use, your doctor will likely want to keep this information in your record because it’s directly related to your health and well-being.

 In an ideal world…

 Ideally, each of your doctors would give you a copy of the records pertaining to each visit before you leave the office.
 Time is not your friend.
 The sooner you identify and correct mistakes, the better.
 So, take a few moments and read through the notes and let your doctor’s office know if you see an issue.